Bg

 IN THIS ARTICLE:

-Dr. Ferber recommends using a progressive waiting approach (also known as “controlled crying”) to teach self-soothing and solve sleep problems caused by parent-led sleep associations.
+Dr. Ferber recommends using a progressive waiting approach (also known as “controlled crying”) to teach self-soothing and solve sleep problems caused by parent-led sleep associations and interventions.
 In short, parents leave their child for increasingly longer intervals until they fall asleep on their own.

 Is this technique effective?
 Yes, it can be, when parents are committed and consistent.
 Is the approach a good fit for all families?
-Nope.
+Nope — it may not align with your parenting style.
 Since this method can involve a lot of overtiredness and crying in the beginning, families seeking a gentler way to improve sleep may prefer the gradual approaches we offer in our customized sleep plans.

 Huckleberry Tip